fedcloud-eu/vault-doc/docs/intro.rst

   simple syntax.
 Authentication is realized via OIDC tokens from EGI Check-in, no additional registration, no extra credentials are required.

+* **Advanced features**: Built-in support for secret values from files, export/import secrets to/from files in YAML/JSON formats.
+Encrypting/decrypting secret values on the fly on the client side greatly improves security and trust of the service.

 * **Compatibility**: The service is based on `Hashicorp’s Vault <https://www.vaultproject.io/>`_ which is well-known in industry, with many client tools and libraries.
 Software for service and clients are open-sourced with strong support from communities.